20 Tops Tips For Selling To Schools This Academic Year

 4. Enable schools to benefit from collaborative purchasing

 With such pressures on school budgets suppliers are being urged to 'step up' and help schools embrace collaborative purchasing.
-Kevan Walsh, managing director of school energy broker Zenergi, understands says "it is vital that suppliers make it as easy as possible for schools to collaborate on the buying of high quality, good value goods and services.
+Kevan Walsh, managing director of school energy broker Zenergi, understands and says "it is vital that suppliers make it as easy as possible for schools to collaborate on the buying of high quality, good value goods and services.
 This approach will help school budgets go further and makes sound business sense, giving school suppliers access to a bigger customer base.”
-Suppliers are encouraged to use their Incensu profile to outline to schools how they can support them with collaborative purchasing through their business.
+Suppliers are encouraged to use their Incensu profile to outline to schools how they can support them with collaborative purchasing through their business."
+More specifically suppliers should propose collaborative purchase offers for multiple schools, such as those in a Multi-Academy Trust , using the Incensu dashboard.

 5. Show off your accreditations

 Almost 80 per cent of schools now compare service costs and quality of suppliers as an in-house exercise.
-More information is now available on suppliers via sites such as Incensu and approved supplier lists such as ISBL Approved Partners helping schools increase their confidence in school procurement decisions.
-Suppliers are missing a trick if they fail to promote their industry accreditations and other compelling information about their business to schools.
-The National Register of Education Suppliers has a specific section to display accreditations, a feature schools are finding very useful.
+More information about suppliers is available via the Incensu website.
+Suppliers are missing a trick if they fail to promote their education and industry accreditations to schools.
+The National Register of Education Suppliers at Incensu has a specific section for suppliers to display accreditations, a feature schools find vital when justifying spend to stakeholders.
+Suppliers demonstrating BESA membership, ISBL Approved Partner or ASCL Preferred Supplier status for example or industry accreditations such as CHAS, Contructionline or RoSPA give schools greater confidence in the procurement process especially where larger budget spend is involved.

 6. Share your testmonials